 If you make the same repetitive motions every day, that too trains your muscles to rest in certain places that are off from where they should be.
 Even athletes in peak physical condition are affected.
 Running, swinging a tennis racket, and other repetitive motions take a toll on posture and alignment, even though they generally promote fitness.

-Good Posture Matters
+Good Posture Matters for Back Alignment

 If you think getting out of alignment is no big deal, unfortunately it is.
 For many people, poor posture is a major unsuspected source of all sorts of chronic pain.
 It easily leads to headaches and discomfort or pain anywhere in the upper, mid, or lower back, the neck, and the joints.
 It also affects the way you walk, stand, and sit, as well as your range of motion and flexibility.
 Plus, it compresses nerves.
 All of this may prompt aches, pains, stiffness, and tension throughout your body.